-When pupils are due to transfer to another phase, planning for this will be started in the year prior to the year of transfer.
+When pupils are due to transfer to another setting/phase, planning for this will be started in the year prior to transfer.
 Liaison with the SENDCO of the next education provider will ensure that arrangements are in place to support the pupil at the time of transfer.